emberjs/rfcs/text/0699-codemod-blueprints.md

 ## Drawbacks

+Out of scope for this RFC, but related to the broader

 If mutation of data is required for a transform to have an effect, that could be tricky for folks who are used to mutation -- but return a specific shape of data from any of the lifecycle hooks could lead to similar problems.